robenkleene/design-references/after-effects/after-effects-layers.md

 - `s`: Scale
 - `t`: Opacity

+#### Notes

+- To show just modified properties, first `⇧⌘A` to deselect all, then `uu` to show all modified properties.
-Holding shift, and then hitting multiple of these keys in succession will reveal all of those properties (e.g., `⇧P ⇧R` will show position and velocity).
+- Holding `⇧`, and then hitting multiple of these keys in succession will reveal all of those properties (e.g., `⇧P ⇧R` will show position and velocity).
 Holding `⌥` will add a keyframe for that property.

 ## Timeline